DanielQuinn53/DanielQuinn53.github.io/_pages/about.md

 *Supervisor: Prof. Mauro Paternostro*

 - Leveraged deep learning models to predict the time evolution of quantum systems.
-- Generated and analyzed extensive datasets of quantum states and evolutions.
+- Generated and analysed extensive datasets of physical observables.
-- Effectively communicated complex findings across disciplines to bridge gaps in understanding.
+- Effectively communicated the findings via a presentation.
-- Designed models capturing intricate quantum behaviors through critical thinking and innovation.

 ## Work Experience